UtrechtUniversity/SRC-test-workspace/README.md

 To create the default `ubuntu/focal` image:

-`./pack.sh [docker,vagrant]`
+`./pack.sh [docker,podman,vagrant]`

+- `./pack.sh docker` will generate a Docker container.
-For example, `./pack.sh docker` will generate a Docker container based on the template, while `./pack.sh vagrant` will create a vagrant VM based on the same.
+- `./pack.sh podman` will generate a Podman container.
+- `./pack.sh vagrant` will create a vagrant VM.

 To select a different image, use the `IMG` environment variable: